 DOMString containing a name describing the data channel.
 These

-You may use the label as you wish; you could use it to identify all the channels that are being used for the same purpose, by giving them all the same namel.
+You may use the label as you wish; you could use it to identify all the channels that are being used for the same purpose, by giving them all the same name.
 Or you could give each channel a unique label for tracking purposes.
 It's entirely up to the design decisions made when building your site or app.

 A unique ID can be found in the

-A data channel's label is set when the channel is created by calling
+Note: A data channel's label is set when the channel is created by calling

 RTCPeerConnection.createDataChannel().
 It cannot be changed after that.